ais-open/azure-blueprint/README.md

 1. OMS Monitoring Extension fails intermittently on different machines ([See issue #95](https://github.com/AppliedIS/azure-blueprint/issues/95)).
 2. SQL Always On configuration is currently broken for SQL2016-WS2012R2 ([See issue #73](https://github.com/AppliedIS/azure-blueprint/issues/73)).
 3. Deployment only works successfully with a new key vault (it does not work with an existing key vault).
 This will force the user to run the pre-deployment script to create a new resource group and key vault before each deployment.

+## Disclaimer

+- This document is for informational purposes only.
+MICROSOFT MAKES NO WARRANTIES, EXPRESS, IMPLIED, OR STATUTORY, AS TO THE INFORMATION IN THIS DOCUMENT.
+This document is provided "as-is."
+Information and views expressed in this document, including URL and other Internet website references, may change without notice.
+Customers reading this document bear the risk of using it.
+- This document does not provide customers with any legal rights to any intellectual property in any Microsoft product or solutions.
+- Customers may copy and use this document for internal reference purposes.
+- NOTE: Certain recommendations in this document may result in increased data, network, or compute resource usage in Azure, and may increase a customer's Azure license or subscription costs.
+- This architecture is intended to serve as a foundation for customers to adjust to their specific requirements and should not be used as-is in a production environment.